Key Takeaways

 Seasonal Changes in Raccoon Scat

-The appearance of raccoon droppings changes noticeably throughout the seasons, reflecting their opportunistic feeding habits.
+The appearance of raccoon droppings changes by season as their food sources shift.

 During summer and fall, when fruits and berries are abundant, raccoon scat often appears darker and contains visible berry seeds, fruit skins, and sometimes corn kernels.
 The high moisture content of their summer diet can make these droppings appear shinier and more moist.